millarde/kerfguitars/src/pages/blog/2021-05-22-review-gig-bags-for-electric-guitar.md

 ![](/img/softcase-cahaya-neck-strap)

+Depending on where you travel with your guitar, the reflective strips on the Cahaya case may provide *you* a small amount of safety.

 ## Convenience Features

 Both cases have padded handles and adjustable backpack straps.
 Both have at least one storage pocket.
 The Cahaya Premium has several pockets (visible in pictures above): two near the body of the guitar (a larger inside one (which has two other slim pockets) with an outer sleeve pocket and two pockets near the headstock -- suitable for a guitar strap, for example.